 5. Delta Sky Club

 American Express Platinum cardholders enjoy complimentary access to Delta Sky Clubs when in possession of a same-day boarding pass with Delta Air Lines.
+However, as of January 1, 2024, you won’t get access if you’re travelling on a Basic Economy (E) ticket.

-They generally offer some light snacks, beverages, and lighter food options, as well as TV, newspapers and magazines, and free wi-fi.
+They generally offer some light snacks, beverages, and lighter food options, as well as TV, newspapers and magazines, and free Wi-Fi.
 In general, Delta Sky Clubs aren’t going to blow your socks off, but are pleasant enough places to kill some time before your flight.

 Since Delta Sky Clubs are primarily meant to cater to Delta and SkyTeam elite members, the guest access policy for Platinum cardholders are stricter than the other lounges.